 Extract 1 cup of vasaka leaves juice.
-Cook in thick base pan till juice becomes paste.
+Cook in a thick base pan till juice becomes a paste.
 Take this paste (1/2 tsp) with honey.

 Take Vasa leaf powder or juice (2 gram or 5 ml) with Tulsi juice (half teaspoon), Sitopaladi Churna 2 gram, Mahasudarshan Churna 2 gram, and one spoon honey.

 Vasaka Gulkand Recipe and Health Benefits

 The flowers of Vasaka plant are white and purple in color and are full of medicinal properties.
-A sweet preparation of these flowers known as Vasaka Gulkand, is used in Ayurveda to treat tuberculosis.
+A sweet preparation of these flowers known as Vasaka Gulkand is used in Ayurveda to treat tuberculosis.

 Recipe and Process for making Vasaka Gulkand

 For preparing Gulkand, you will need fresh Vasaka flower petals, sugar, and a china clay jar to store the preparation.
 Take fresh petals of Vasaka flowers.
-Clean all petals using soft cloth.
+Clean all petals using a soft cloth.
 Crush the petals and put in the jar of china clay.
 Add sugar and keep the jar in the sun.
 Stir every morning and evening.
 After a month Gulkand will be ready.

 Benefits of Vasaka Gulkand

 Vasaka Gulkand is traditionally indicated in the treatment of tuberculosis.